MinecraftForge/Documentation/docs/networking/simpleimpl.md

     As of Minecraft 1.8 packets are by default handled on the network thread.

     That means that your `IMessageHandler` can _not_ interact with most game objects directly.
-The example above for example would not be correct.
     Minecraft provides a convenient way to make your code execute on the main thread instead using `IThreadListener.addScheduledTask`.

-    The way to obtain an `IThreadListener` is using either the `Minecraft` instance (client side) or a `WorldServer` instance (server side).
+    The way to obtain an `IThreadListener` is using either the `Minecraft` instance (client side) or a `WorldServer` instance (server side.
+The code above shows an example of this by getting a WorldServer instance from an EntityPlayerMP.

+    ).

 !!! warning